Introduction to Office Carpets

 Without further ado, let's define carpet types and constructions:

 Broadloom carpet (or wall-to-wall): Is manufactured in long, wide rolls and installed either directly to stick on the subfloor or laid on underfelt over the substrate flooring using tiny tacks.
-Broadloom presents unlimited design options and a seamless canvas for custom designs.
+Broadloom carpets for offices present unlimited design options and a seamless canvas for custom designs.
 Despite the name, wall-to-wall carpet does not have to cover a whole room; the carpet can be easily installed in specific areas or integrated with another carpet or flooring type.
 Read our comprehensive guide on

 Carpet tiles: Small squares of carpet that can be laid in many versatile ways.
-Often cheaper than broadloom, they are also faster and easier to lay, saving both time and money.
-Wall-to-wall carpet certainly trumps carpet tiles for high-end projects, but for more casual spaces, carpet tiles can often be a good option.
+Often cheaper than broadloom, carpet tiles for offices are also faster and easier to lay, saving both time and money.
+Wall-to-wall carpet certainly trumps carpet tiles for high-end projects, but for more casual office spaces, carpet tiles can often be a good option.
 Find out more about when you should use carpet tiles here or check out our comprehensive guide on carpet tiles.

 Click here to browse through an impressive selection of carpet tiles with an abstract twist.